gregorriegler/mob-programming-rpg/session-notes/session-notes-YYYY-MM-DD.md

 ```

 ```
-here are notes from today's mob programming session retro
+here are notes from today's mob programming session retro.

-please summarize
-and aslo - go up one or two levels asking "why?" (values, etc.)
+Infer values of the team.

+{
+    $notes
+}
 ```